mobilemind/OpenInlets/README.md

 __OpenInFirefox__: Open the current web page in the Firefox app for iOS.

+__OpenInFirefox-Focus__: Open the current web page in the Firefox Focus app for iOS.

+__OpenInFirefox-Private__: Open the current web page in private mode of the Firefox app for iOS.

 __OpenInGoodReader__: When viewing a PDF in Mobile Safari, open/download the same PDF in GoodReader 4.